TejaswiNiharika21/ToDoList-Website/README.md

 - **SQLite Database:** Utilizes SQLite for data storage and management.
 - **Python and Flask:** Built with Python programming language and Flask framework for web development.
 - **HTML and CSS:** Front-end design and styling for enhanced user experience.

+## About the Author

+This project was built by Relli Tejaswi Niharika.

+For any inquiries or feedback, feel free to contact the project maintainer at [niharikarellit@gmail.com](mailto:niharikarellit@gmail.com).